RedBoardDev/AutoNormeCompliance/README.md

 <h2>To Do List</h2>

 - [X] warning diagnostic when coding error found
-- [ ] check for more file than .c extension
+- [X] check for more file than .c extension
+- [X] do not check file into .gitignore file
-- [ ] Use epitec coding style script without docker
+- [ ] Use epitech coding style script without docker
 - [ ] fix basic error automatically
 - [ ] automatically check every X times
-- [ ] do not check file into .gitignore file

 <h2>License</h2>
 <p>This extension is licensed under the MIT License.</p>